Investment Area: Data to Support Risk Threshold Criteria |

 This project is the fourth phase of the 3S (Sea mammals, Sonar, Safety) effort, part of an international research consortium that has been conducting behavioral response studies on different cetacean species in North Atlantic waters since 2006.
 During this phase, the project will continue studying behavioral responses to continuous active sonar versus pulsed active (intermittent) sonar and will investigate if responses from short duration experiments predict responses from longer duration exposures.

-Auditory Masking in Odobenid and Otariid Carnivores (Project #LMR-61)
+Auditory Masking in Odobenid and Otariid Carnivores (Project #LMR-61) COMPLETED

 Principal Investigators: Colleen Reichmuth, Jillian Sills